Weeks 1-12, 2026

 and so as a ruler and patron, praise God’s Glory.

-Although now lost, two other images of Frederigo painted by Piero della Francesca have survived, including the double portrait showing him together with his wife, Battista Sforza, which has become iconic of the Renaissance.
+Although now this portrait is no longer extent, two other images of Frederigo painted by Piero della Francesca have survived, including the double portrait showing him together with his wife, Battista Sforza, which has become iconic of the Renaissance.

 Checking over the last chapter of my manuscript, I find that unplanned, but highly appropriate, the work ends with the words „out of itself“ – this being nothing other than the Reloading Humanism motto.